 Dublin is DocuSign’s EMEA hub, and you are recruiting people from all over Europe to work here.
 Why is it an exciting time to work for DocuSign in Dublin?

 We are going through a tremendous growth phase in Dublin.
-In fact, we just signed a lease for office space in the docklands to accommodate 800 people.
+In fact, we just moved into office space in the docklands to accommodate 800 people.
 This growth is creating a lot of opportunities in a wide range of roles across our business.
 People who join the team today have a great chance to shape the culture, direction, and success of our business in both Ireland and EMEA whilst growing their careers.

 How is working in DocuSign Dublin different from working in DocuSign in London or Paris or Seattle?